jmangott/atropos/README.md

 ```shell
 ctest --test-dir <build>
 ```
-to ensure that OpenMP and `hierarchical-cme` work correctly.
+to ensure that OpenMP and `atropy` work correctly.

 MacOS: Note that XCode compilers do not support OpenMP.
 For using OpenMP on macOS, a manual installation (e.g. of `gcc11`) is required and the `CXX`, `CC` and `FC` environment variables have to be set accordingly.